The first film I explicitly remember seeing as a child was The Jungle Book. The second? A Nightmare on Elm Street.

 Hey, I’ll be the first to admit that not every film was great, but I’ll also gladly say that no matter how bad they got — I could still always find a little kernel in there to love.
-With the reboot of A Nightmare on Elm Street hitting theaters April 30th, I thought it fitting to pay homage to the legacy of Freddy Krueger by highlighting ten of my favorite things about the Nightmare series.
+With the reboot of A Nightmare on Elm Street hitting theaters April 30th, I thought it fitting to pay homage to the legacy of Freddy Krueger by highlighting 10 of my favorite things about the Elm Street series.

 10. “You forgot the Power Glove!” – Freddy’s Dead: The Final Nightmare

-Freddy’s Dead was a pretty weak entry into the series, save for a few gems sprinkled in that made it worth viewing.
-This entry, in particular, tickled my funnybone and made me nostalgiac for Nintendo peripherals that barely functioned.
-If you grew up in the eighties like me, you most likely had an NES, and if so — perhaps had the misfortune of owning the asstacular Power Glove.
+Freddy’s Dead: The Final Nightmare is a pretty weak entry in the series, save for a few gems sprinkled in that make it worth viewing.
+This entry, in particular, tickled my funny bone and made me nostalgic for Nintendo peripherals that barely functioned.
+If you grew up in the ’80s like me, you most likely had an NES, and if so perhaps had the misfortune of owning the ass-tacular Power Glove.
 This thing makes the Wiimote look like a laser scalpel.
 I eventually cut the cord on mine and used it to punch neighborhood kids.
 I was popular.

 Fortunately for Freddy, his version of the power glove works swimmingly, as he uses it to control a very young Breckin Meyer.
 “BOING-BOING-BOING!’

 9. The Freddy Worm – A Nightmare on Elm Street 3: Dream Warriors